Gaurishh/amul-protein-products-notifier/README.md

 ## ✨ Features

 - **Product Subscription**: Users can subscribe to specific Amul protein products
-- **City-based Service**: Currently available for Delhi, Haryana, and Karnataka
+- **City-based Service**: Currently available for Delhi, Haryana, Karnataka, and Maharashtra
 - **Email Notifications**: Automatic email alerts when products are restocked
 - **Subscription Management**: Users can edit or unsubscribe from their subscriptions through secure email links
 - **Real-time Product Monitoring**: Automated scraping of Amul's website for product availability